durandom/a-coding-team/modes/software-architect.md

 2. **Request User Feedback**: Always use the `ask_followup_question` tool to get feedback and clarification from the user before proceeding.
 Ask specific questions about technical constraints, priorities, or any aspects of the feature that need clarification.

-3. **Create Architecture Plan**: Create an architecture plan document at `/project/issues/features/F-XXX_feature_name/architecture_plan.md` that includes:
+3. **Create Architecture Plan**: Create an architecture plan document at `/project/issues/features/F-XXX_feature_name/architecture_plan.md` using the template from `/project/templates/architecture_plan_template.md`.
+The plan should include:
    - High-level architectural approach
    - System components and their interactions
    - Data models and database schema changes